terascope/kafka-assets/docs/apis/kafka_sender_api.md

 # kafka_sender_api
-The kafka_sender_api is a [teraslice api](https://terascope.github.io/teraslice/docs/jobs/configuration#apis), which provides the functionality to send messages to a Kafka topic that can be utilized by any processor, reader or slicer.
+The kafka_sender_api is a [teraslice api](https://terascope.github.io/teraslice/docs/jobs/configuration#apis), which provides the functionality to send messages to a kafka topic and can be utilized by any processor, reader or slicer.
 It is a high throughput operation that uses [node-rdkafka](https://github.com/Blizzard/node-rdkafka) underneath the hood and is the core of the [kafka_sender](../operations/kafka_sender.md).
 It contains the same behavior, functionality, and configuration properties of the kafka_sender.

  The `kafka_sender_api` provides an [api factory](https://terascope.github.io/teraslice/docs/packages/job-components/api/classes/apifactory), which is a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern) that can create, cache and manage multiple kafka senders.
 These api functions can then be accessed in any operation through the `getAPI` method.